-Surprisingly, another good product for amending clay soil is finely chopped up rubber tires.
+Surprisingly, another good product for amending clay soils is finely chopped-up rubber tires.
 Although the rubber tire material is not organic, this type of technique does have a place in organic gardening.
 It’s smart recycling of a non-biodegradable resource, and it works well to improve the quality of garden soil.

 More Smart Steps To Help You Build Healthy Soil